ImgBotApp/InternetNL/detail/web/tls/cert-signature/verdict/good_en.md

-All certificates are signed using a sufficiently secure hash method.
+All certificates of your website are signed using a sufficiently secure hash algorithm.